WayneTechLab/Codex-2/README.md

 python app.py
 ```

 Then open `http://localhost:5000` in your browser.
 If a feed cannot be retrieved (for example due to network restrictions), the app prints a warning and continues.

-News items are saved to `news.db` so they can be browsed later on the **Archive** page.
+The first time the app or command line script runs it automatically creates a `news.db` SQLite file in the current directory.
+All fetched headlines are stored here so you can browse them later on the **Archive** page.

 You can still run the original command-line script to fetch Bitcoin headlines: